matiaspl/LinkPi-ENCx/README.md

 It's a real pity that the Linux system underneath didn't get as much love as the UI, but a cautious linux beginner can make the device more secure in just a few steps.

+## Known bugs
+* USBCam streaming output freezes if the encoder is left running for longer periods of time, e.g. more than 48h.
+The snapshot pipeline does not seem affected at the same time.
+* Mix pipeline inputs freeze if left running for longer periods of time (e.g. more than 48h).
+The snapshot and streaming pipelines does not seem affected.

 ## Undocumented features
 ### Software
 * USBCam allows audio only streaming with a UAC device (e.g. USB microphone)